-Core to our philosophy of teaching and learning is an emphasis on pedagogical knowledge (Price et al., in press).
+Occupational therapy theory and professional skills are taught to a level of competence using scaffolding.
+Central to our philosophy of teaching and learning is an emphasis on pedagogical content knowledge (Price et al., in press).
 The faculty have a deep understanding of the complex and multidimensional concept of occupation and work to apply effective instructional strategies that help students understand occupation as a threshold concept and lens for understanding themselves and others as occupational beings, and as the objective of occupational therapy.
-This approach is used to help students to become autonomous professionals who can articulate and implement the values, philosophy, and core services of the profession irrespective of the setting in which they practice.
+This approach is used to help students to become autonomous professionals who can articulate and implement the values, philosophy, and core knowledge and skills of the profession irrespective of the setting in which they practice.
 Teaching core and threshold concepts explicitly in ways that students can integrate and apply them to complex and diverse practice situations takes intentional reflection and planning on the part of faculty.
-The faculty at the University of Utah are committed to this intentional reflection and planning at both the program and instructional levels.
+The faculty at the University of Utah Occupational Therapy Program are committed to this intentional reflection and planning at both the program and instructional levels.
+Faculty design learning activities that help students apply concepts in progressively more complex situations.